-Nick, studies Photojournalism at University of Colorado Colorado Springs (UCCS)
+Nick, studied Photojournalism at University of Colorado Colorado Springs (UCCS)

 Nick’s commitment to inclusion and desire to go to college led him to be among the first students with Down syndrome to attend UCCS.
 Nick began taking classes at UCCS before inclusive services were established at UCCS.
 His dynamic personality and commitment to learning allowed Nick to create great relationships with professors and his fellow students, which paved the way for the creation of the Office of Inclusive Services at UCCS.
-In addition to being a full-time college student, Nick has two jobs.
-His job at a local car wash allows him to dive into his love of cars and machines and his work at PEAK Parent Center gives him the opportunity to support those engaged in disability advocacy and inclusion.
+In addition to being a full-time college student, Nick had two jobs.
+His job at a local car wash allowed him to dive into his love of cars and machines and his work at PEAK Parent Center gave him the opportunity to support those engaged in disability advocacy and inclusion.
+His future plans include expanding his entrepreneurial endeavors, including selling his photos online and at art shows.
+Check out Nick's photography website.

 College Classes Nick Enjoyed